-The proofs in Necula's PCC systems [16, 7] are written in a logic extended with many language-specific typing rules.
-They can guarantee safety only if there are no bugs in the verification-condition generator (VCgen), the typing rules, and the proof checker.
+proof checker.
 The VCgen is a fairly large program, so establishing its full correctness is a daunting task.
-The typing rules are also error-prone: League et al. [11] recently discovered a serious bug in the Special J typing rules that would undermine the integrity of the entire PCC-based system.
+The typing rules are also error-prone: League et al. [12] recently discovered a serious bug in the Special J typing rules that would undermine the integrity of the entire PCC-based system.

-Foundational Proof-Carrying Code (FPCC) [5, 3] tackles these problems by constructing and verifying its proofs using strictly the foundations of mathematical logic, with no type-specific axioms.
+Foundational proof-carrying code (FPCC) [5, 3] tackles these problems by constructing and verifying its proofs using strictly the foundations of mathematical logic, with no type-specific axioms.
 FPCC is more flexible and secure because it is not tied to any particular type system and has a smaller trusted base.

 Foundational proofs, however, are much harder to construct.
 Previous efforts on FPCC [5, 9, 1, 6] all required constructing sophisticated semantic models to reason about types.
-For example, to support contravariant recursive types, Appel and Felty [9] initially decided to model each type as a partial equivalence relation, but later found that building the actual foundational proofs would "require years of effort implementing machine-checked proofs of basic results in computability theory" [6, page 2].
-Appel and McAllester [6] later proposed an indexed model which significantly simplified the proofs but still involves tedious reasoning of computation steps with each type being defined as a complex set of indexed values.
-More seriously, none of these approaches can be easily extended to support mutable fields and higher-order polymorphism.
-In fact, the only known solution to mutable fields was only proposed very recently by Ahmed et al. [2]-the proposal involves building a hierarchy of Gödel numberings and making extensive changes to semantic models used in existing FPCC systems [5, 6].
+For example, to support contravariant recursive types, Appel and Felty [9] initially decided to model each type as a partial equivalence relation but later found that building the actual foundational proofs would "require years of effort implementing machine-checked proofs of basic results in computability theory" [6, page 2].
+Appel and McAllester [6] later proposed an indexed model that significantly simplified the proofs but still involves tedious reasoning of computation steps with each type being defined as a complex set of indexed values.
+More serious, none of these approaches can be easily extended to support mutable fields.
+In fact, the only known solution to mutable fields was proposed only very recently by Ahmed et al. [2] - the proposal involves building a hierarchy of Gödel numberings and making extensive changes to semantic models used in existing FPCC systems [5, 6].

 In this article, we present a syntactic approach to FPCC that avoids all of these difficulties.
-Under our new scheme, the foundational proof for a typed machine program simply consists of the typing derivation plus the syntactic soundness proof (of the underlying type system).
-Here the typing derivation can be readily obtained from a type-checker while the syntactic soundness proof is known to be much easier to construct than the semantic soundness proof [25].
+Under our new scheme, the foundational proof for a typed machine program consists simply of the typing derivation plus the formalized syntactic soundness proof (of the underlying type system).
+Here the typing derivation can be readily obtained from a type-checker, while the syntactic soundness proof is known to be much easier to construct than the semantic soundness proof [26].
 Our article makes the following new contributions: